jacobeisenstein/gt-nlp-class/README.md

 ## Prerequisites ##

 The official prerequisite for CS 4650 is CS 3510/3511, "Design and Analysis of Algorithms."
-This prequesite is essential because understanding natural language processing algorithms requires familiarity with dynamic programming, as well as automata and formal language theory: finite-state and context-free languages, NP-completeness, etc. While course prerequisites are not enforced for graduate students, prior exposure to analysis of algorithms is very strongly recommended.
+This prerequisite is essential because understanding natural language processing algorithms requires familiarity with dynamic programming, as well as automata and formal language theory: finite-state and context-free languages, NP-completeness, etc. While course prerequisites are not enforced for graduate students, prior exposure to analysis of algorithms is very strongly recommended.

 Furthermore, this course assumes: